In this article, we will discuss the how to get discount using gst number, impact of discounts under GST, and its eligibility.

 Total | 2,620 INR |

 It shall be noted that the discount of 0.5% is not deducted from the invoice as it will be provided at the time of payment.
 However, it does qualify for deduction from the transaction value as this discount was known at the time of supply.
-To deduct this discount from the transaction value of ABC needs to issue a credit note to XYZ.
+To deduct this discount from the transaction value ABC needs to issue a credit note to XYZ.

 Particulars | Deduction Allowed from the transaction value |